No Country for Ancianos

 Still, there is a middle class, and it is growing.
 We had coffee Giselle Ramirez, a pretty young fundraiser for the local Corazón Abierto foundation at a hip, finca chic chain coffee shop called Las Flores.
 “This is my charity.
 For Nicaraguans who can give, our country is our charity.
 But there aren’t enough of us.”
 For her, Nicaragua is a labor of love.
 She too gives directions from landmarks that only exist in a sort of collective memory — like the Pepsi bottling plant gone a good ten years before she was born.

 The food choices were good but limited.
 Restaurante China was a clean place with the good service and full of what appeared to several Chinese families watching Spanish dubbed Sy-Fy channel.
 We dropped regularly until we found the place occupied entirely by Chinese and Nicaraguan men at one huge table, beer bottles everywhere, and the television tuned to the Sandinista station.
 Which explained where the funding for all those building projects originated, if not the tiny sliver of the well-heeled Nicaraguans brazenly cheating on their taxes.
+China is pledging to dredge a canal through the Lake Nicaragua to run a trans-oceanic canal through it.
+The fledgling tourism industry is up in arms — which these days means impotently grumbling to yourself.

 WITH NO TAHRIR SQUARE, OR A DOWNTOWN, it was easy to ignore the protests.
 Then the student supporters turned the demonstration into a free concert and drew hundreds more.
 At about 4 am, Saturday morning, as the youths were breaking down equipment and the ancianos were trying to get some sleep, the city garbage trucks arrived.
 Some 200 grown men wearing ski masks and Sandinista youth tee-shirts reading “Peace, Love, and National Unity” began to savagely beat the students and elderly with hammers, chains and clubs.
 They were really after the students, taking cellphones and wallets as the kids fled off into the pre-dawn darkness.
 Officially the government claimed the attack didn’t happen, and it wasn’t Sandinistas anyway.
 I suppose they hoped the ancianos would be terrified into silence, but you know how your grandparents are when they get into “Indignant Lecture” mode.